 Just know, it’s easy and while it takes some practice, you really can DO it!

-Let’s look at me sporting my crochet braids!
+Let’s look at me sporting my crochet braids for women over 40!

 The style above looks so natural, I’ll bet most people think it’s my hair!
 Well, I guess it is…I paid for it.

 In that pic, I’m feeling super cute.
 Usually, God’s light makes for the best selfies, but on this day … it didn’t. hehe I still like this pic.